 More significant about my home parish is this fact: We contributed the verb "boycott" to the English language and, in the 1800’s, our local land rights insurrection inspired future non-violent protests among oppressed groups across the world.

 The word Boycott was coined in the front living room of our family's ancestral home, the thatch-roof cottage where I spent the first years of my childhood.

-The verb derives from a local British land-agent, Captain Boycott, who oversaw the Downtown-Abbey-styled estate and was notorious for his exploitation and evictions of our peasant tenantry.
-In the heyday of the Irish Land League, a local priest (who rented rooms in our house) led an all-out public shunning in which Boycott's workers, suppliers, drivers and neighbors set down tools and stopped serving the big house.
+The Boycott verb derives from a local British land-agent, Captain Boycott, who oversaw one of our local, Downtown-Abbey-styled estates.
+Mr. Boycott was notorious for his exploitation and evictions of our peasant tenantry.
+In the heyday of the Irish Land League, a local priest (who rented rooms in our house) led an all-out public shunning in which Boycott's workers, suppliers, drivers and neighbors stopped serving the big house.

 Following a long and bitter standoff, the peasants won, and Mr. Boycott had to move his family back to England.
 Based on this success, our local priest saw the possibility for future revolts and began using the word "boycott" as a verb ("We'll boycott them!").